Michigan Law OUTlaws

 3.1.3 – The Executive Board, through a simple majority vote, may abolish a Board position as it sees fit, but cannot do so without the consent of the current occupant unless the position is up for election or if elections are held and no one is elected or appointed.

-3.2 – The Outlaws Executive Board is a staggered board, terms are as follow, but may be adjusted:
+3.2 – The OUTlaws Executive Board is a staggered board, terms are as follow, but may be adjusted:

 3.2.1 – One of the Co–Presidents, the Treasurer, the Social Chair, and the Advocacy Chair are elected in April and begin their one–year terms with the next Executive Board following elections.